limenet/eth-sae-project1/src/task-a/non-uml-encodable-elements.md

 # Elements that are not encodable in the UML class diagram

-(The non-UML-encdoable element is listed first.
-An optional explanation is in parantheses.)
+(The non-UML-encodable element is listed first.
+An optional explanation is in parentheses.)

 - Functions consist of a *linear sequence* of statements.
 - Actual parameters are mapped to formal parameters.
 (This would be done by a semantic analyser).